steven-exarcos/pass-documentation/infrastructure-documenation/deployment/README.md

 For detailed configuration, refer to the `pass-complete-release.yml` file in the AWS-PASS-Deployment repository.

+Please refer to [github-cicd.md](./github-cicd.md) for further information on its useage.

 ## Additional Resources

 - [PASS main repository](https://github.com/eclipse-pass/main)
 - [PASS Docker repository](https://github.com/eclipse-pass/pass-docker)

-For further assistance or questions, please open an issue in the [PASS main repository](https://github.com/eclipse-pass/main/issues).
+For further assistance or questions, please open an issue in the [PASS main repository](https://github.com/eclipse-pass/main/issues) or find us in [PASS Slack](#)!
 ```